Clean Code for IT Specialists: Clean Programming from the Start

 - "Clean as You Code" methodology

-- SonarLint: IDE plugin for instant code analysis during development
+- SonarLint: IDE plugin for immediate code analysis during development

 - SpotBugs: Automatic bug detection